Manu87DS/Manu87DS/README.md

 #### - 🔭 I’m currently working as Innovation Project Manager & Data Scientist / Analyst.
 ####      In parallel & as Passion activity I invest a lot of free time inside several Data Science TECH Projects
-#### - 💥 I’m currently learning MLOPs and AWS Cloud Computing
+#### - 💥 I’m currently learning MLOPs while doing small projects in the area
 #### - 🤝 I’m looking to collaborate on all kinds of Data Projects, from data exploration to algorithms industrialization (Python, R, SQL)
-#### - 🤔 I’m looking for help with improving my skills in Software Engineering
+#### - 🤔 I’m looking for help for continuous improving of my skills in Software Engineering
 #### - 💬 Ask me about Machine Learning, Deep Learning, Reinforcement Learning, Web Applications, NLP, Computer Vision, DataViz
 #### - 📫 How to reach me: emmanuel.bonnet.lim@gmail.com
 #### - ⚡ Fun fact: My Cat loves making mess with my computer